mautic/user-documentation/docs/contacts/manage_contacts.rst

 .. vale on

-To edit a Contact, click the name of the Contact (or the IP address if the visitor is anonymous) to open the Contact screen.
+To edit a Contact, click the name of the Contact - or the IP address if the visitor is anonymous - to open the Contact screen.

-From this screen, you can view the recent events and any notes that have been made against the Contact.
+From this screen, you can view the recent events and any notes saved against the Contact.

 To edit the Contact, click the '**edit**' button on the top-right menu.

 Contact duplicates
 ******************

-When Mautic tracks a Contact's actions (such as page hits or form submissions), Contacts are automatically merged based on their unique identifiers, which are:
+When Mautic tracks a Contact's actions - such as page hits or Form submissions - Contacts are automatically merged based on their unique identifiers, which are:

-* Email (*or any other contact field you mark as unique identifier*)
+* Email - *or any other Contact field you mark as unique identifier*

 * Cookie